ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 Client instances are identified by their unique keys, and anyone with access to a client instance's key material will be able to impersonate that client instance to all parties.
-This is true for both calls to the AS as well as calls to an RS using a key-bound access token.
+This is true for both calls to the AS as well as calls to an RS using an access token bound to the client instance's unique key.
+As a consequence, it is of utmost importance for a client instance to protect its private key material.

-Different types of client software have different methods available for creating, managing, and registering keys.
-GNAP explicitly allows for ephemeral clients, such as SPAs, and single-user clients, such as mobile applications, to create and present their own keys during the initial grant request.
-The client software can securely generate a keypair on-device and present the public key, along with proof of holding that public key, to the AS as part of the initial request.
+Different types of client software have different methods for creating, managing, and registering keys.
+GNAP explicitly allows for ephemeral clients (such as SPAs) and single-user clients (such as mobile applications) to create and present their own keys during the initial grant request without any explicit pre-registration step.
+The client software can securely generate a keypair on-device and present the public key, along with proof of holding the associated private key, to the AS as part of the initial request.
 To facilitate trust in these ephemeral keys, GNAP further allows for an extensible set of client information to be passed with the request.
 This information can include device posture and third-party attestations of the client software's provenance and authenticity, depending on the needs and capabilities of the client software and its deployment.